egenvall/DSA/README.md

-# RSA
+# DSA
-RSA Signing / Verification
+DSA Signing / Verification
+Run genkey and other test files